 The appointment reminder is sent via SMS hours or days before an upcoming appointment.
 Recipients can reply via text message or click on a link to confirm or reschedule their upcoming appointment.
 These messages are often used by doctors, veterinarians, hair salons, and other services that offer appointments.

 Why send appointment confirmations by text?

-Text messages can undoubtedly help you connect with your customers, but just how well does an appointment confirmation text work?
+Text messages can undoubtedly help you connect with your customers, but just how well does an appointment reminder text message work?
 Well, effectiveness does vary by sector of course, but many experts agree that they help to reduce no-shows.

-This review report conducted by the IGEES suggests that sending SMS reminders in advance of hospital appointments does indeed reduce non-attendance.
+This review report conducted by the IGEES suggests that sending SMS reminders in advance of hospital appointments reduces non-attendance.
 It also indicates that SMS reminders are just as effective as phone reminders (but are less costly).1

 And if your target audience involves millennials, an appointment confirmation text could be particularly effective.
 According to OpenMarket, millennials prefer texting over other forms of communication with 75% thinking text is a helpful way to receive appointment reminders.

 The key elements of an appointment confirmation text

 So, you're ready to start sending appointment reminder messages to your customers via SMS.
 Now it’s time to design a text message what will garner the best results.